Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 • Go ahead and drag your toolbox across the floor.

-• Don't worry about dropping a hammer or a wrench.
+• You don't need to worry about dropping a hammer or a wrench.

 • Let the kids ride their bikes and scooters on the polyaspartic garage floor.